-Scientific abstract of the project.
+Abstract

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder usually diagnosed in childhood, with 30-50% of adolescents display symptoms of the disorder.
-This disorder severely affects a wide-scale life domains, including academic achievement, interpersonal relationships, and mental symptomatology.
-Recently, the linkage between ADHD and sleep has gained considerable attention, pointing on an association between ADHD and sleep disturbances.
-Another factor suggested to be related to ADHD is higher exposure to screens.
-The higher rate of screen exposure is inflicted upon all adolescents in the western society, and it's impact upon adolescents with ADHD is still unknown.
-To the best of our knowledge the combined effect of ADHD coupled with screens exposure on sleep quality has not been tested yet.
-Furthermore, another central factor researched as related to ADHD is poor performance in executive functions (EFs).
-The present study aims at investigating the adverse influence of screen exposure on sleep and on EFs among adolescents with ADHD.
-The results will shed light on the influence pattern among these factors, enabling to scientific as well as practical conclusions, leading to potential intervention programs in adolescents with ADHD.
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder usually diagnosed in childhood, with 30-50% of adolescents displaying symptoms.
+This disorder severely affects a number of different life domains, including academic achievement, interpersonal relationships, and mental symptomatology.
+Recently, the link between ADHD and sleep has gained considerable attention, suggesting an association between ADHD and sleep disturbances.
+ADHD is also thought to be related to a higher exposure to screens.
+Adolescents in Western society have high exposure to screens, and the impact of this on adolescents with ADHD is as yet unknown.
+To the best of our knowledge, the combined effect of ADHD and screen exposure on sleep quality has not yet been tested.
+Poor performance in executive functions (EFs) is also a significant feature of ADHD.
+The present study aims to investigate the adverse influence of screen exposure on sleep and EFs in adolescents with ADHD.
+The results will shed light on the patterns of influence between these factors, and may lead to scientific as well as practical conclusions that will help in the design of intervention programs aimed at adolescents with ADHD.

-Lay summary of the project.
+Lay summary

-The accelerated development of mobile media such as smartphones and tablets and the fact that this technology is found in almost every household in Western society has increased the exposure of adolescent to screens.
+The accelerated development of mobile media such as smartphones and tablets together with the fact that this technology is found in almost every household in Western society has increased adolescents’ exposure to screens.
 Studies have shown that increased exposure to screens harms sleep quality and that low sleep quality affects various cognitive functions that are important for daily functioning.
-However, there is still a lack of research on specific groups that may be at greater risk of intensive screen exposure and their impact.
+However, there is still a lack of research on specific groups that may be at greater risk of intensive screen exposure and the impact this may have on them.

 This study focuses on adolescents with ADHD and examines whether exposure to screens in the sleeping environment affects their sleep quality and cognitive functioning.
-The findings of this study could serve as a basis for building a research-based intervention program aimed to improve sleep quality of adolescents with ADHD.
+The findings of this study could serve as a basis for building a research-based intervention program aimed at improving the sleep quality of adolescents with ADHD.

 Theoretical and scientific rationale

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder defined as a constant and persistent pattern of inattention and / or hyperactivity and impulsivity (APA, 2013).
-This disorder is usually diagnosed in childhood, but between 30-50% of adolescents with ADHD will maintain the symptoms of the disorder throughout their adult lives (Barkley, 2015).
-Among those diagnosed with ADHD there is impairment of cognitive functions such as cognitive flexibility, working memory, and persistent attention functions (Klein et al., 2006; Raz, Bar Haim, Sadeh, & Dan, 2012; Rommelse et al., 2007).
-The disorder symptoms severely affect the lives of those who suffer from it.
-In addition to dysfunctional school performance and low academic achievement, people with ADHD often experience behavioral difficulties, aggression, difficulties in interpersonal relationships with family and society, and are more likely to suffer from anxiety, depression, and alcohol, drug and internet addiction (Barkley, 2015; Ko, Yen, Yen, Chen & Chen, 2010).
+This disorder is usually diagnosed in childhood, but between 30% and 50% of adolescents with ADHD will retain the symptoms of the disorder throughout their adult lives (Barkley, 2015).
+ADHD involves the impairment of cognitive functions such as cognitive flexibility, working memory, and persistent attention functions (Klein et al., 2006; Raz, Bar Haim, Sadeh, & Dan, 2012; Rommelse et al., 2007).
+The disorder’s symptoms severely affect the lives of those who suffer from it.
+In addition to dysfunctional school performance and low academic achievement, people with ADHD often experience behavioral difficulties, aggression, difficulties in interpersonal relationships with family and society, and are more likely to suffer from anxiety, depression, and alcohol, drug, and internet addiction (Barkley, 2015; Ko, Yen, Yen, Chen, & Chen, 2010).